Is The Events Calendar not sending email from your website?

 If you need help with this, jump over to this guide to installing a WordPress plugin.

-If you want to pause here, you can come back and restart the wizard any time by clicking WP Mail SMTP » Setup Wizard in the WordPress navigation menu.
+If you want to pause here, you can come back and restart the wizard any time by clicking the Launch Setup Wizard button in the WP Mail SMTP settings.

 Step 2: Set Up Your Mailer